DHRI-Curriculum/NLTK_DHRI/lessons.md

 You can also copy the whole loop to a new jupyter notebook cell and play around with it.
 What happens when you change the order of the commands?
 How about the indentation?
 Don't be afraid to break it.

 If you feel like you are done playing with the loop, time to move to the next section to see the results.

+## Evaluation

+Check all sentences below that are correct:

+- "Whale", "WHALE", and "whale" are all different tokens of the same type.

+- The `lower()` method returns the lowercase form of all of the alphabetical characters in a string.

+- The `isalpha()` method transforms integers in alphabetical strings.

+- The `append()` method adds an item to the end of the list.

 # Length and unique words